rvmn/docker-dev-cloud9/README.md

 													   	  |//
 													   \\ |/  //
 												 ^^^^^^^^^^^^^^^```
-P.S In case of a partial install just restart the whole thing and download the install script again, docker will continue where it left.
+P.S In case of a partial install just download the install script again, docker will continue where it left.

 Credits: